Michel-Liao/scratch-vit/README.md

 * Learned about ABC and unittest libraries in this.
 * Understanding softmax + CEloss pairing and going through the derivation of it to find loss with respect to logits.
 (Small implementation details like integer vs one-hot encoding.)
 Numerical stability issues with softmax.
 Clipping probabilities to avoid log(0).
 * Small import issues like using sys(..) only works if it's in a package... `__init__` needed
+* Linear unit test tested forward and backward pass only for one pass.
+Needed to pass twice to check the `update_params()` function!
+* Numerical issues with LN.
+Add eps in the bottom.
+* Issue of using float64 in PyTorch vs float32 in cp for faster computation.